skip to content

 The need for effective business leadership

-In the context of global trends such as food, water and energy security, social equity, consumption and the circular economy, supply chain resilience, sustainable finance and investment and climate change
+With the ability to navigate complexity and ambiguity in the context of current global pressures, systems and trends such as food, water and energy security, social equity, consumption and the circular economy, supply chain resilience, sustainable finance and investment and climate change.

 The framework for sustainable outcomes